SaiSatyaprakash357/Python-fragments/README.md

 # Python-fragments
-Welcome to my WebDev Fragments!
+Welcome to my Python fragments!
 Here I’ll be pushing new features and experiments as I learn them — a personal space to explore, test, and build.